usagov/api_proxy_poc/README.md

 │ (requests)    │        │ (forwards)    │        │ (e.g., SAM.gov) │
 └───────────────┘        └───────────────┘        └─────────────────┘
 ```
-- This architecture utlizies 2x of Cloud.gov's managed Python buildpack and **NOT DOCKER CONTAINERS**.
+- This project utlizies Cloud.gov python buildpack and **NOT DOCKER CONTAINERS**.
-  - This means there is no need to a container build script or pipeline, nor do we need a docker file.
+  - This means there is no need to have a container build step in a deploy script or pipeline, nor do we need a docker file.
-  - Version of python and other libraries in buildpacks are updated when they are restarted to ensure we the most recent version of python.
+  - Version of python and other libraries in Cloud.gov buildpacks are updated when they are restarted to ensure we the most recent version of python.
 - **Encrypted Container-to-Container Communication**: **This setup utlizies the automatic C2C network traffic encryption provided by Cloud.gov's Envoy proxy over port 61443**
   - As detailed in: https://cloud.gov/docs/management/container-to-container/
 - **Test Client**: Python buildpack with nothing runnin it it but a forever sleep to keep it up.